boblund/localAwsApiGw/README.md

 ## Disclaimer

-This has been tested but not extensively; your mileage may vary.
+I use this for testing my project with two SAM templates for the REST API and Websocket API.
+I have no idea how well ```apiGwLambdas.js``` will parse other templates to create the routes and environment so check the returned objects if things don't work.

 ## Feedback welcome

 I am interested in ideas about how to improve this but can't commit to if or when anything will be done.
+Supplying tested changes will help.

 ## Acknowledgements